iarcher367/StarMQ/README.md

         .WithName("my exchange")
         .WithType(ExchangeType.Fanout));
 ```
-Each message handler also accepts a DeliveryContext argument.
-This allows consumers access to the message's redelivery status, routing key, and properties.
+Both publishers and consumers have access to a DeliveryContext object.
+This allows publishers to set the required routing key and other desired message properties, like a custom header.
+The delivery context allows consumers to access the message's redelivery status, routing key, and properties within a handler.